 SharkServers’ VPS solutions use KVM virtualization technology that manages memory virtualization and processor states to guarantee high performance.
 This makes VPS plans more scalable for all types of businesses.
 The VPS solutions come with optional backups, but there’s not much more information about this (or anything else) because…

 I understand that SharkServers suffered database corruption on March 16, 2019, which resulted in some client data loss and took down the SharkServers website.
 Only the WHMCS-powered portion of its website (which allows you to purchase plans) is operational at the time of writing, and obviously, the whole episode has caused some customers to seek hosting solutions somewhere else.

 SharkServers’ hosting plans are pretty pricey for the features on offer; especially so since this vendor may have to restore its reputation.
 You can purchase plans on a range of billing cycles from monthly to triennially, with discounts for longer-term commitments.

 New customers can get DNS Management and ID Protection free for the first year, but beware that these will auto-renew at full prices in the second and subsequent years.
 Other add-ons at the checkout include the Weebly website builder, CodeGuard backups, SiteLock website scanning, and an email security solution.
 Of these, only SiteLock can be added for free (for up to five pages).

-The stripped-back website provides no details about any free trial, money-back guarantee, or uptime guarantee, but I’d be surprised if there isn’t one or all of these.
+The stripped-back website doesn’t provide any details about a free trial, money-back guarantee, or uptime guarantee, but it would surprise me if one or all of these weren’t available.

 Customers can reach out for 24/7 customer support via a ticket system or live chat.
 No telephone or email support is advertised on its website, but the associated Facebook page provides a support email address.
 I had no luck with the live chat, but I got a satisfactory response to my test support ticket in less than four hours: